FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 > **_NOTE:_**  Not in the kit yet.

 A rotary encoder is an electro-mechanical device that converts the angular position to analog or digital output signals.
-The [Adafruit rotary encoder](https://www.adafruit.com/product/4991#technical-details) we ordered for you came with separated breakout board and encoder itself, that is, they will need to be soldered if you have not yet done so!
+The [Adafruit rotary encoder](https://www.adafruit.com/product/4991#technical-details) we ordered for you came with separate breakout board and encoder itself, that is, they will need to be soldered if you have not yet done so!
 We will be bringing the soldering station to the lab class for you to use, also, you can go to the MakerLAB to do the soldering off-class.
 Here is some [guidance on soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering/preparation) from Adafruit.
 When you first solder, get someone who has done it before (ideally in the MakerLAB environment).
 It is a good idea to review this material beforehand so you know what to look at.

 <p float="left">
 <img src="https://cdn-shop.adafruit.com/970x728/4991-01.jpg" height="200" />